jerturowetz/notes/to-do-eq.md

 Filter out 200hz & below

 ### Overheads

-Filter 40hz and below
+Filter 40hz and below - maybe 60, 90 a bit higher
-Check your phaze
-Around 100HZ is body and snare ooomph
+this is a big deal when setting up phaze with the snare but you wanna ull out the kick to avoid awkward phase issues Around 100HZ is body and snare ooomph
 Cut mids depending on style